rancher/ui-plugin-charts/README.md

 ### 5. Open a pull request on the **main** branch

-Once your pull request is approved and merged, an automated workflow will sync this repository with the build assets from the supplied repository within the `manifest.json` file.
-When fully synced, a new release will be created and added to the [releases](https://github.com/rancher/ui-plugin-charts/releases) section.
+Once your pull request is approved and merged, an automated workflow will sync this repository with the build assets from the supplied repository within the `manifest.json` file and generate a PR with all the new files to update the Helm Chart, which will need review and approval

+### 6. Merging PR that updates Helm Chart

+Once the PR that updates Helm Chart is approved and merged, the Helm Chart in the `main` branch should be automatically updated.
+After this, a new automated workflow will run that will release the extensions catalog (airgapped) and also create a release tag in the repository.

 ## Configuration File